airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 and have code to tell the user what it's for (if you asked a computer what two people agreed on and it answered 1001, it wouldn't be very useful).
 Anyway, let's say we want to know the things that we disagree on.
-For that we would use XORXOR, because it will return 1 only if one or the other is 1, but not both.
-So
+For that we would use XOR, because it will return 1 only if one or the other is 1, but not both.
+So:

     1101 XOR
     1011